ryanbest99/ryanbest99/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on building some nice websites ...
-- 🌱 I’m currently learning SCSS, JS, REACT.JS
+- 🌱 I’m currently learning Gatsby, Nodejs, MongoDB
-- 👯 I’m looking to collaborate on front-end projects
+- 👯 I’m looking to collaborate on full stack projects
-- 🤔 I’m looking for help with front-end
+- 🤔 I’m looking for help with both front-end and back-end

 ### Languages and Tools: